Western Pahari

-The Western Pahari or Himachali languages are a range of languages and dialects of Northern Indo-Aryan languages spoken in the western parts of the Himalayan range, primarily in the state of Himachal Pradesh.
-They are also spoken in Jammu and Jaunsar-Bawar.
+The Western Pahari also termed as Himachali languages are a range of languages and dialects of Northern Indo-Aryan languages spoken in the western parts of the Himalayan range, primarily in the state of Himachal Pradesh.
+They are also spoken in hilly parts of Punjab and Haryana, in Jaunsar-Bawar of Dehradun district and in western parts of Uttarkashi district in Uttarakhand and in Jammu region of Jammu and Kashmir.
+Western Pahari Language Day is celebrated on February 21 each year in the memory of Narain Chand Prashar, who is considered as the father of the Western Pahari, died on this day in 2001, which co-incidentally celebrated on the same day as the International Mother Language Day.